omhardaha/Notes/SQL/DRL_pattern_searching.md

     [] - Represents any single character within the brackets SELECT * FROM Customers WHERE CustomerName LIKE '[bsp]%';

-    *  - Represents any character not in the brackets
+    ! or ^  - Represents any character not in the brackets
-    -  - Represents any single character within the specified range {} - Represents any escaped character
+    -  - Represents any single character within the specified range

 ### Starts with 'a'